 It’s much safer and easier to use a payments solution that enables you to do all your work online.
 Online payment software makes it easy to pay your bills online quickly and easily from anywhere – as long as you have an internet connection.
 And you only have to key in data once, which means fewer errors – and no more manual double entry.

 Payment fraud resulting from paper documents is a real threat for small businesses.
 Many accountants recommend that their clients switch to online accounting applications instead.
 The results from a recent survey of 540 accountants and bookkeepers are revealing:

-- Almost half of accountants advise against paying bills using cheques
+- Almost half of accountants advise against paying bills using checks

 Of the accountants surveyed, 45 percent were aware of these dangers.
 Many had tried and failed to get their clients to do their bill payments online.
-An amazing 73 percent of their clients still used a computer to print cheques and 37 percent used handwritten cheques.
+An amazing 73 percent of their clients still used a computer to print checks and 37 percent used handwritten checks.

 - Paper documents make it harder to manage bill payments